 How Student Poems Are Submitted for Possible Awards & Publication

 Poet-teacher will select up to five student poems per grade.
 For example, if the class is a 3rd / 4th combination, five poems can be submitted for each grade.
 These are to be submitted for judging and possible publication in the Border Voices annual anthology.
 These poems will automatically be considered for contest awards.
 The Poet-Teacher is not one of the judges and the judges remain anonymous until the anthology is published.
 Awards are given at the annual poetry fair and/or on ITV.

 If you are interested in supplementary activities that require additional fees – activities that might include Poet-Teacher in-services, assemblies and special projects such as the making of a classroom anthology — then it is best to inquire before the actual workshop sessions.
 Or, you may make arrangements with the Poet-Teacher during the workshop or soon after it has ended.
 The Poet-Teacher who comes to your class will have additional details about the poetry contests, including entry deadlines.
-The deadline is at the end of the year or the first of the following year and the anthology is published the following Spring.
+The deadline is at the end of the year or the first of the following year and the anthology is published the Spring.
 The publication release forms should be signed by the student’s parent or guardian and turned in to the Poet-Teacher soon after the workshop has ended.
 (Often students move to another classroom or graduate to another school.)
 The parent/guardian signature on these forms is consent for the student’s poem to be published, but there is no guarantee publication.
 That is up to the panel of judges.